jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) whether the permit holder or permit operator is required to obtain any permit, consent, or other permission under any health and safety or environmental legislation:
   (b) the granting to the permit holder or permit operator of any permit, consent, or other permission necessary under any health and safety or environmental legislation by any government agency, consent authority, or Minister responsible for the administration of that legislation.
 (5) This section is subject to sections 29B and 29C.

+### 29AB Process for considering application for Tier 3 permit
+(1) An applicant for a Tier 3 permit must provide to the Minister— (a) the name and contact details of the proposed permit participants and the proposed permit operator; and (b) whether the activity will be carried out in the bed of a river, on a beach, or both; and (c) any other information prescribed in the regulations.
+(2) Before granting a Tier 3 permit, the Minister must be satisfied— (a) that the applicant is highly likely to comply with, and give proper effect to, the work programme, taking into account—
+    (i) the applicant’s technical capability; and
+    (ii) the applicant’s financial capability; and
+    (iii) any relevant information on the applicant’s failure to comply with permits or rights, or conditions in respect of those permits or rights, to prospect, explore, or mine in New Zealand or internationally; and
+  (b) that the applicant is highly likely to comply with the relevant obligations under this Act or the regulations in respect of reporting and the payment of fees and, if applicable, royalties.

 ### 29B Process for considering application under public tender for conditional exploration permit
 (1) This section applies if—